harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 ## Books by this Author {-}

-See the My1st.org website for current books in this series.
+This is the first.

 ## Books in this Series {-}

-See the My1st.org website for current books in this series.
+See the My1st.org website for the future books in this series.

 ## Acknowledgement {-}

 Without the work of open source creators around the world this work would not have been possible!
 Thank you.

 # APPENDIX A - Pandoc Cheat Sheet {-}

+To do.